diiya21/Chat-app-project/README.md

  Section 11 – References

- OAuth 2.0 documentation
+ Auth 2.0 documentation
  Cloud storage best practices

  Section 12 – Glossary

-OAuth 2.0: An open standard for access delegation.
+Auth 2.0: An open standard for access delegation.
 Widget: A small application that displays information or provides a function.